yandex-cloud/docs/en/_qa/managed-sqlserver/general.md

 ---
-title: "Managed Service for SQL Server.
-FAQ"
+title: "{{ mms-name }}.
+Questions and answers"
-description: "What is Managed Service for SQL Server?
-For which tasks should Managed Service for SQL Server be used, and for which virtual machines with databases?
-How much of the work of managing and maintaining databases does Managed Service for SQL Server take on?
-Answers on these and other questions in this article."
+description: "What is {{ mms-name }}?
+Which tasks should I use {{ mms-name }} for and for which VMs with databases?
+What part of database management and maintenance is {{ mms-name }} responsible for?
+Find the answers to these and other questions in this article."
 ---

 # General questions about {{ mms-name }}